Saikrishna41/Digit-Classification/README.md

 ### Digit-Classification
-This is a classifier built for my Artificial Intelligence class.
+This is a classifier built as part of my Artificial Intelligence assignment.

 I have created the following features for classification:
 Feature 1: Using the Pixel values of the image.